Battle of the Eureka Stockade: Background

 The colony of Victoria was created on 1 July 1851, gaining autonomy within the British Empire after a decade of de facto independence from New South Wales.
 The Victorian constitution was awaiting a ratification by the Imperial parliament.
 An election for a provisional legislative council was held, with the chamber having 20 elected and ten appointed members subject to property-based franchise and membership requirements.

-Gold prospectors were offered 200 guineas for making discoveries within 320 km of Melbourne.
+Gold prospectors were offered 200 guineas for making discoveries within 200 mi of Melbourne.
 In August 1851, the news was received worldwide that, on top of several earlier finds, Thomas Hiscock, outside of Buninyong in central Victoria, had found still more deposits.
 As gold fever took hold, the colony's population increased from 77,000 in 1851 to 198,496 in 1853.
 Among this number was "a heavy sprinkling of ex-convicts, gamblers, thieves, rogues and vagabonds of all kinds".

 The local authorities soon found themselves with fewer police officers and lacking the infrastructure needed to support the expansion of the mining industry.
 The number of public servants, factory and farm workers leaving for the goldfields to seek their fortune led to a chronic labour shortage that needed to be resolved.
 The response was a universal mining tax based on time stayed, rather than what was seen as the more equitable option, being an export duty levied only on gold found, meaning it was always designed to make life unprofitable for most prospectors.

 Licence inspections, known as "digger hunts", were treated as a great sport and "carried out in the style of an English fox-hunt" by mounted officials who received a fifty per cent commission from any fines imposed.
 Many recruits were former prisoners from Tasmania and prone to brutal means, having been sentenced to serve in the military.
 Miners were often arrested for not carrying licences on their person because of the typically wet and dirty conditions in the mines, then subjected to such indignities as being chained to trees and logs overnight.